kunikohunter/PepBind3D/release/DATASET_CARD.md

 **Kd pools three different assays.** The three IEDB dissociation-constant labels correspond to different experimental readouts and are distinguishable through `assay_method`.
-The competitive radioligand subset is ~1% censored; the two fluorescence subsets are 71–74% censored and centred about one log unit stronger.
+The competitive radioligand subset is ~1% censored; the two fluorescence subsets are 71–74% censored and centered about one log unit stronger.
 Stratify on `assay_method` or model the censoring explicitly.

 **`self_templated` marks 370 pairs (0.33%) whose own crystal structure was in